ajxa/CellVoteR/README.md

 [](https://opensource.org/licenses/MIT)
 **CellVoteR** is an ensemble-based pipeline for robust cell type classification in single-cell RNA-seq data.

-It integrates multiple classification strategies—including clustering-based, marker-thresholding, and hierarchical triage—to generate a consensus label for every cell.
+It integrates multiple classification strategies - including clustering-based, marker-thresholding, and hierarchical triage—to generate a consensus label for every cell.
 By combining diverse methodologies ("voting"), CellVoteR resolves ambiguities that single methods often miss, providing a confidence-aware annotation workflow.

 ## Overview